If you or someone who lives with you is an apprentice or a youth trainee, you may be entitled to a 25% discount off your Council Tax.

 In limited circumstances some school-leavers can also qualify for a 25% discount.

-- employed for the purpose of learning a trade, business or profession;
+- employed to learn a trade, business or profession and

-- receiving a salary or allowance (or both) of no more than £195 a week before tax and insurance.
+- receiving a salary, or allowance which is no more than £195 per week before tax and national insurance

-- 18 years old, has just left school or college and someone is receiving Child Benefit for them; or
+- 18 years old and have just left school or college, and someone is receiving Child Benefit for them, or

 After you've applied for a discount